Greece Wine Tour Highlights

 - £100 supplement for single occupancy of a double room.

-- £100 discount for bookings made before 1st January 2020, and paid for 8 weeks before departure.
+- £100 discount per person if booked before 1st January 2022 and paid for 8 weeks prior to departure.

-- Transport from the Meeting Point at Athens Airport to the hotel on Wednesday 22nd April/6th May, and to the Departure Point at Athens Airport on Sunday 26th April/10th May.
+- Transport from the Meeting Point at Athens Airport to the hotel on Sunday 24th April/Wednesday 4th May/Thursday 12th May, and to the Departure Point at Athens Airport on Thursday 28th April/Sunday 8th May/Monday 16th May.

 - 5 days (including arrival and departure days)/4 nights bed and breakfast in good quality hotel in Nafplio.